 Aut Splash

-I’m autistic, and in this project, through multi-exposure, intuitive texts and working with my emotional states, I show the sensations of the world of a person with autism spectrum disorder.
+The way I feel is always a collage of reality, everything is happening at the same time and from all sides.
+In this project, through multi-exposure, intuitive texts and working with my emotional states, I show the sensations of the world of a person with autism spectrum disorder.

-I want you to see it.
+But yes, there is joy here, too.
+The physical happiness of shimmering colours, of a shining world.
+Sounds that make me happy — as powerful as sounds that displease.
+I want you to see it, all of it.
 I want the photographs to touch your eyes the same way the world touches me through the senses — and makes me numb.

 I feel the sea like home, the most comforting place, her sound calms me like a song, can I please come back